Categories

 Philo price increases

-In its current form, Philo entered the market in November 2017.
+Philo entered the market in November 2017.
 Unlike a lot of the other services, Philo has always positioned itself as an extremely affordable live TV option.
-For example, when Philo first launched, the price of its entry-level plan was just $16 per month.
+When Philo first launched, the price of its entry-level plan was just $16 a month.
 While it now costs more, it is still significantly cheaper than most other live TV streaming services.

 The lower price does mean it is a slightly different live TV offering, with some consumers possibly finding the selection of channels too limiting.
 However, for many homes, the service might just strike the right balance between the channel lineup and the price per month.